You’ve heard that ‘teamwork makes the dream work.’ It might surprise you to learn that it took me some time to learn this lesson.

 I had reached a crossroads with my business, and it was time to move forward by getting help or fail.
 This is a story that I have lived and I am living right now.

-It’s not rocket science or a difficult process to build a powerful team, one that embodies ‘teamwork makes the dream work.’
-It’s thoughtful, consistent and heartfelt steps that create open communication, transparency and honesty between team members and helps teams achieve things that once were unimaginable.
-These accomplishments are often due to the 5C’s of Team Success, which I detail in the book:
+It’s not rocket science or a difficult process to build a powerful team and a healthy work environment, one that embodies ‘teamwork makes the dream work.’
+It’s thoughtful, consistent and heartfelt steps that create open communication, transparency and honesty between team members, creates a better work environment, and helps teams achieve things that once were unimaginable.
+These team building accomplishments are often due to the 5C’s of Team Success, which I detail in the book:

 - Create Clarity.
 Take time to define the team vision, values and goals.